On this page:

-*Note: Guidelines for student teachers in the Faculty of Education requiring accommodations from the Office of Students with Disabilities (OSD) for student teaching placements are available here.
+*Note: Guidelines for student teachers in the Faculty of Education requiring accommodations from the Student Accessibility and Achievement Office (SAA) for student teaching placements are available here.

 FE1-specific policy amendment: Excused absences – and whether they need to be made up – will be reviewed by the ISA office on a case-by-case basis; confirmation of the make-up plan may be rendered closer to the end of the FE, when the full context and total amount of missed days are better known.

 - Student Teachers must attend school all day and be on time every day.

 - Student Teachers must follow the schedule determined by the School Administrator at the start of their Internship.

 - Student Teachers are strongly advised not to engage in activities (e.g. employment, courses) which could interfere with the time and energy required to prepare lessons and effectively teach during their placements.
 Course conflicts with a field placement will not be grounds for an excused absence from the field.